This is our review of the Tesco Bank Mastercard credit card.

 You can still convert your Clubcard points to Virgin Points although this isn’t the best way to earn them.

-One Clubcard point is worth 2.5 Virgin points, so every £1 spent on the card gets you up to 0.312 Virgin Points.
+1 Clubcard point is worth 2 Virgin Points so every £1 spent on the card gets you up to 0.25 Virgin Points.
 This rate is doubled for spending at Tesco.
+Your actual earning rate will be lower due to the way transactions are rounded down to the nearest £8.

 You will receive a statement once a quarter containing your Clubcard vouchers, and you can convert these online to Virgin Points or redeem them for any of Tesco’s other Clubcard partner deals.
 You can even spend the vouchers in-store at Tesco at their face value, although this is a poor use of them.

 If your goal is Virgin Points, do not get the Tesco Clubcard credit card.
 Get the free Virgin Atlantic Reward Mastercard instead which earns 0.75 Virgin Points per £1.
-It earns more than double the number of Virgin Points per £1 spent.
+This is triple the number of Virgin Points per £1 spent.

 Any other quirks?